cbrunschen/MameVfxFrontPanel/README.md

 $ MameVfxFrontPanel
 ```

-in another terminal on the same machine starts `MameVfxFrontPanel`, connecting to MAME as started above, serving the front panel on [http://localhost:9090/](http://localhost:9090/).
+in another terminal on the same machine starts `MameVfxFrontPanel`, connecting to MAME as started above, serving the view on [http://localhost:9090/](http://localhost:9090/).

 As long as a web browser is connected to `MameVfxFrontPanel`, it will keep the connection to MAME alive.
 If connection to MAME is lost, `MameVfxFrontPanel`
 will attempt to reconnect, once every second, until it succeeds or is stopped.